 Limb loss from whatever cause is a life-altering and devastating event for the victim and his or her loved ones.
 The myriad of laws in California governing recovery for such tragic injuries make the prospect of a full financial recovery daunting, and only a skilled amputation injury lawyer familiar with the underlying claim—whether it be workers’ compensation, negligence, or something different entirely—can skillfully guide victims towards fair recoveries.

 At the Thompson Law Offices, we understand that your ability to receive the medical care you need, your ability to support your family during your recovery and beyond, and even your peace of mind may depend on receiving the maximum compensation you deserve.
 Our goal is always to recover the full value of your claim.

-If you’re ready to start fighting for your rights, request a free consultation from one of our experience limb loss attorneys.
+If you’re ready to start fighting for your rights, request a free consultation from an experienced limb loss and amputation injury lawyer today.